Jair Bolsonaro: Presidency (2019–2023)

-In March 2021 Bolsonaro dismissed Fernando Azevedo e Silva as defence minister and replaced him with Walter Souza Braga Netto; like Bolsonaro, Netto lionized the 1964–1985 military dictatorship.
+In March 2021 Bolsonaro dismissed Fernando Azevedo e Silva as defense minister and replaced him with Walter Souza Braga Netto; like Bolsonaro, Netto lionized the 1964–1985 military dictatorship.
 The day after Netto was appointed, the leaders of the army, air force, and navy all resigned.
 In April, Bolsonaro claimed that the Brazilian armed forces would "go into the streets" if he ordered them to.
 In mid-August, the military conducted a ten-minute tank parade in Brasília, with Bolsonaro in attendance.
 The parade had been held annually in the last 30 years, but tanks had never been sent to the capital before.
 The parade was announced only a day in advance, and passed by the national congressional building, where lawmakers were due to vote on Bolsonaro's proposed election-related changes hours later.
 The lawmakers ultimately rejected the changes.

 On 28 July 2021 Bolsonaro appointed Ciro Noguiera, a senator who was implicated in the Odebrecht corruption case, as his chief of staff.
 In early August 2021, Bolsonaro threatened to respond with unconstitutional measures to an investigation over his baseless allegations of fraud vulnerabilities in Brazil's electronic voting system, because he deemed that investigation unconstitutional.
 Supreme Court Justice Alexandre de Moraes had approved the investigation.
 In mid-August 2021 Bolsonaro warned of a potential "institutional rupture", while urging the Senate to charge de Moraes and another Supreme Court Judge, Luis Roberto Barroso, the leader of the electoral court.
 On 26 October 2021 a Senate committee approved a report calling for Bolsonaro to face criminal charges, including crimes against humanity, for his handling of the COVID-19 pandemic.